 - Control the amount of liquid in your pie.
 Granny Smith apples don’t release much liquid when they cook, but other apples do.
 By using a combination of apples, you’ll be able to achieve a nice thick sauce without creating a runny pie.

 - Sweet and sour.
-Each bite should provide a little of both and that’s what will happen with you use multiple varieties.
+Each bite should provide a little of both and that’s what will happen when you use multiple varieties.

-- If making your own pie crust, be sure not to over work the dough, let it rest in the refrigerator at least one hour before rolling out, and keep all of the ingredients chilled.
+- Making Your Own Crust: If making your own pie crust, be sure not to overwork the dough, let it rest in the refrigerator for at least one hour before rolling out, and keep all of the ingredients chilled.

-- Tall pies like these must be baked on the bottom rack of the oven.
+- Bake on the Bottom Rack: Tall pies like these must be baked on the bottom rack of the oven.
 This will ensure the bottom crust is cooked all the way through.

-- The thickness of your apple slices will determine how crunchy they are after being cooked.
-I prefer my apples to have a bit of bite to them, so I slice them into bite sized pieces that are a little under a quarter inch thick.
+- Apple Slice Thickness: The thickness of your apple slices will determine how crunchy they are after being cooked.
+I prefer my apples to have a bit of bite to them, so I slice them into bite-sized pieces that are a little under a quarter inch thick.
 If you want your apples to fall apart, be sure to slice them very thin.

-- To prevent the top from burning on a pie like this, lay a piece of foil on top of the pie once the top gets as brown as you want it to be.
+- Add Aluminum Foil: To prevent the top from burning on a pie like this, lay a piece of foil on top of the pie once the top gets as brown as you want it to be.
 This will allow the pie to continue cooking without the top getting too burnt.